tweag/lagoon/docs/CONFIG.md

-# Datalake configuration files
+# Lagoon configuration files

-In addition to the various command line options described on the `--help` pages for datalake-server and the command line client, each of these tools also accepts a yaml configuration file via a `--config <config.yaml>` argument.
+In addition to the various command line options described on the `--help` pages for lagoon-server and the command line client, each of these tools also accepts a yaml configuration file via a `--config <config.yaml>` argument.
 Examples can be found in [docker/examples](../docker/examples).
 To use a config file in one of the provided docker images, simply mount it to the container.

-### datalake-server
+### lagoon-server
 ```yaml
 # Postgres connection info
 pgdatabase: postgres